FIFA 23: Will EA Sports release a new football game in 2022? | Goal.com

 Will EA Sports release FIFA 23?

-EA Sports has revealed little-to-nothing about their next football game, so it remains unclear whether there will be a FIFA 23 or not.
+EA Sports has not yet revealed anything about their next football game, so it remains unclear whether there will be a FIFA 23 or not.
 However, it seems likely that the game will continue in one form or another.

 Should FIFA 23 be released in 2022, it is expected to launch around the end of September, based on the release timetable of the previous year's game.